lakshy122007-pixel/M1/README.md

 ## ALGORITHM:

+1. Start the program.
-1. Declare three character variables to store the input characters.
+2. Declare three character variables (say a, b, c).
-2. Use the scanf function to read the characters one by one from the user.
+3. Read three characters one by one from the user.
-3. Print the characters in reverse order using the printf function.
+4. Print the characters in reverse order (c, b, a).
-4. End the program.
+5. Stop the program.
+End the program.

 ## PROGRAM: